mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 ### 9.4 IdP Does Not Allow Untrusted Devices

-Studio Pro uses an embedded browser for login.
-Login via embedded browser may not work when customer’s IdP is allowing only for trusted devices and doesn’t recognize the embedded browser.
+Mendix Studio Pro version 9.18.0 and above uses your system browser to login.

-Mendix has created an enhancement in Studio Pro (9.21+) that uses your system browser to login, to overcome this limitation.
+Versions of Studio Pro lower than 9.18.0 use an embedded browser for login.
+This may not work when the customer’s IdP only allows trusted devices and doesn’t recognize the embedded browser as a trusted device.

 ### 9.5 IdP Does Not Have JWKS Endpoint